 Narges Khadem Hosseini

-Narges is a Senior Technician in Biological laboratories.
+Narges is technical staff in Biological laboratories.
 She provides technical support for the students.

 Email: nk616@cam.ac.uk Phone: +44 1223748509